 - Decision making – How can we take a longer term approach to decision on infrastructure?
 Can and should we de-politicise decisions?
 How can this be coordinated nationally, regionally and locally?
 Is there a role for the National Planning Framework and if so, how does it need to change?
 How should we assess and measure the success of infrastructure investment?

 - Purpose – Can and should infrastructure be used to stimulate growth and development or open up opportunities in disadvantaged areas?
 How can we mainstream green infrastructure?

-This debate will provide a number of different perspectives on these issues and allow delegates to take part in what should be a passionate and enlightening discussion.
+The debate provided different perspectives on these issues and allowed delegates to take part in a passionate and enlightening discussion.

-This event is free to attend and is wholly sponsored by Addleshaw Goddard.
+This event was free to attend and was wholly sponsored by Addleshaw Goddard.